SinaMFE/assemblyscript-typescript-loader/README.md

 =================

-A webpack loader for compiles typescript with [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) and bundles it as wasm or btyes string,it as well with [Marauder](https://github.com/SinaMFE/webpack-marauder) System
+Loader for webpack to compile typescript with [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) and bundle it to wasm or btyes string

 <h2 align="center">Install</h2>